pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 Your are connected to infrastructure on-prem.
 You can interact with resources in your lab by **either using jumphost or accessing devices directly**.

-## 2 (Optional) Remote desktop connection
+## 2 Accessing Management Station

-_This step is optional, you can perform all operations from the desktop as well._
+Open PuTTY client (icon available on the desktop).
+If there is no icon for PuTTY, click start, and type `putty` Open file available on https://cs.co/hybridlab.txt to

-Open Remote Desktop Client (icon available on the desktop).
-If there is no icon for Remote Desktop Connection on the Desktop, click start, and type `mstsc`
+Enter following IP address, make sure SSH is the selected protocol.

-Click `show options` and type IP address of the jumphost and username.
-Don't forget to specify domain name which is `HYBRIDLAB`.
+    Computer: 172.18.0.50

-    Computer: 172.18.1.10
+    User name: student<XX>
-    User name: HYBRIDLAB\DMZ_USER_<ID>
+    _where XX is your lab ID_

 Populated fields should be similar to the picture.